alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 They may be rebooted in working hours in the staging environment, however you should notify colleagues before doing so.

+### Whitehall MySQL slave machines

+The whitehall-mysql-slave-1 machine is used by the frontend component of Whitehall, so this'll be impacted when rebooting.
+The other whitehall-mysql-slave machines are not used by Whitehall frontend.

 ## Rebooting PostgreSQL primary and standby machines (Carrenza only)

 Unless there are urgent updates to apply, these machines should not be